awonak/autophage/README.md

 ## Features & Operation

 **Wave Folding**: The Fold knob controls the input gain and folding intensity (indicated by the Brick Ember LED arc).
-Turning the knob clockwise amplifies the waveform beyond the threshold limits, causing the signal peaks to fold back on themselves repeatedly to generate rich, complex harmonics.
+Turning the knob clockwise amplifies the waveform beyond normalized threshold limits, causing the signal peaks to fold back on themselves repeatedly via a piecewise linear triangle folding loop to generate rich, complex harmonics.

-**Symmetry (Asymmetrical Drive & Saturation)**: The Symmetry knob is a bipolar control (-1.0 to +1.0) that independently scales the gain and non-linear `tanh` soft-saturation of the positive vs. negative halves of the waveform without shifting the zero-crossings.
+**Symmetry (Asymmetrical Drive & Saturation)**: The Symmetry knob is a bipolar control (-1.0 to +1.0) that independently scales the drive and non-linear `tanh` soft-saturation of the positive vs. negative halves of the waveform.
-* Turning **clockwise** (+1.0, Pale Green LED) drives the positive half of the wave harder into soft-saturation and folding.
+* Turning **clockwise** (+1.0) drives the positive half of the wave harder into soft-saturation.
-* Turning **counter-clockwise** (-1.0, Spruce Blue LED) drives the negative half harder.
+* Turning **counter-clockwise** (-1.0) drives the negative half harder into soft-saturation.
-* At **noon** (0.0, White LED), positive and negative halves are driven with identical, symmetric saturation.
+* At **noon** (0.0), positive and negative halves are driven with identical, symmetric saturation.

-**Phase Shifting**: The Phase knob adjusts the phase of the incoming waveform prior to wave folding across a 0° to 180° range (indicated by the Steel Blue LED arc).
+**Warp (Non-Linear Slope & Curvature Distortion)**: The Warp knob is a bipolar control (-1.0 to +1.0) that reshapes the input waveform's slope and curvature prior to gain scaling and folding via a cubic polynomial function (`x = x + warp * (x³ - x)`).
-* Fully **counter-clockwise** (0°, Steel Blue LED) leaves the input signal unshifted (in-phase).
+* Turning **clockwise** (+1.0) alters wave curvature outward, accentuating slopes and adding rich odd-harmonic distortion.
-* Fully **clockwise** (180°, Steel Blue LED) shifts the phase of the waveform by 180° (polarity inversion).
+* Turning **counter-clockwise** (-1.0) inverts the wave curvature, altering harmonic content prior to saturation and wave folding.
-* Intermediate positions sweep the phase smoothly via an internal Hilbert All-Pass Quadrature Filter network.
+* At **noon** (0.0), the waveform curvature remains unwarped (linear).

 ---